nalapatt/JenkinsCI-CDDocker/README.md

 - sudo su -
 - adduser deploy
 -  passwd
--  welcome123 (remember this password) enter for all and press Y for correct remember your username and password
+-  welcome123 (remember this password) enter for all and press Y for correct again please remember your username and password
+- sudo vi /etc/ssh/sshd_config ( if you want to use password)
+- change #PermitRootLogin prohibit-password to Permitrootlogin yes
+- change #passwordauthentication no to passwordauthentication yes esc :wq
+- sudo systemctl restart sshd
 # in jenkins UI set up config to accept password and hosts file to configure hosts
-- configure UI to set up password credentials
-- check ssh connection with password
+- configure system to check ssh connection with password
-- select manage jenkins
-- configure system
+-  select configure system
 -  go to add ssh remote hosts
--  hostname - pvt ip address of deploy node
+-  hostname - pvt ip address of deploy node ( you can get this with ip r)
 -   port 22
 -    add jenkins
 -    credentials